shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/content-search-service.md

 - **For creative IDs to be returned, ALL search terms must match either** `content` **or** `media_url`**.**
 - **Queries must be between 3 and 15 characters.** Queries outside this range will not return results.
 - **This service does not return expired creatives.**
 - **This service returns only creative IDs.** If more information is required; such as who the creative belongs to, or if you want to join the creative table with other tables, use the IDs returned in future queries/lookups.
-For more details, see the [examples](#examples) below.
+For more details, see the [example](#example) below.

 ## JSON fields